massimo1962/eosc-orfeus_cc-daily_rules/README.md

 All the metadata extracted here are inserted into mongoDB instance that is the same of the WFCollector (wfrepo) and the Dublin Core collection (useful for HTTP-API-B2STAGE) is integrated into this, iRODS integration is also performed in order to be able to expose our data on EUDAT/EOSC-HUB/EPOS ecosystems and to make our data more be FAIR.

-Generation of PIDs and save info inside iRODS and MongoDB; make a EUDAT replication;
+- Generation of PIDs and save info inside iRODS and MongoDB;
+- make a EUDAT replication;
+- WFCatalog Metadata extraction;
-and many other activities;
+- and many other activities;

  are executed on regular base thanks to the iRODS rules and specific functions.

 At this time we have a few rules and some actions but, in the future we can think about increase or change they, following the ORFEUS_CC nodes needs/policy.